TangHan54/auto-modelling/readme.md

 1. preprocessing columns in all datatypes. (numeric, categorical, text)
 2. train machine models and tune parameters automatically.
-3. return the best model with optimized parameters.
+3. return top n best models with optimized parameters.
+4. Apply **stacking** technique to combine the n best models returned by the repo or self-determined fitted models together to get an even better result.

 The machine learning models include the following:
 - Classification: